kaleminkuheylani/crypto-portfolio-tracker/replit.md

-# KriptoPusula - Crypto Portfolio Tracker
+# KriptoSavasi - Crypto Portfolio Tracker

 ## Overview
-KriptoPusula is a cryptocurrency portfolio tracking application built with Next.js.
+KriptoSavasi is a cryptocurrency portfolio tracking application built with Next.js.
 It provides real-time market data, portfolio management, AI-powered investment insights, technical charts, price alerts, and an AI-generated blog section.
 The application operates as a non-profit initiative focused on crypto education.

 ## Recent Changes
 - **2025-12-05**: Enhanced Binance service with multiple proxy fallbacks and mock data generation for regional blocking